/* * external links open in new window */

 If it’s convenient for you to fly American Airlines or another oneworld alliance airline regularly, then yes, it can be worth the effort.

-I had two rough and long weather-related delays so my status really helped make the flights more manageable.
-I’m typing this from the Cathy Pacific lounge at Narita Airport in Tokyo that I got into with my status.
-It’s been a quiet reprieve to get some work done, shower, eat and drink a glass of champagne.
+I had two rough and long weather-related delays so my status really helped make the flights more manageable thanks to the Cathy Pacific lounge at Narita Airport in Tokyo.
+It was a quiet reprieve to get some work done, shower, eat and drink a glass of champagne.

 Since I have status with American Airlines, it has me wondering if I should downgrade my Chase Sapphire Reserve card.
 While it comes with Priority Pass, it has a hefty annual fee.
-Once I hit platinum, I started solely using my Chase Sapphire Reserve to get points that I’m redeeming for hotels.
+Once I hit platinum, I started solely using my Chase Sapphire Reserve to get points that I’m redeeming for hotels, which proven to be a good strategy and worth keeping the card for now.

 Even if your loyalty is with another airline, they will have very similar benefits and ways to earn miles/status.
 I hope you find this helpful.